bloominstituteoftechnology/Sprint-Challenge-React-Wars/Answers.md

 The functional component is a component that returns JS and then displays it's values on the browser, which is basically a normal JS function.
  Classes however, is uses React's various features such as state and being part of the component lifecycle.

+4. Briefly describe PropTypes and what we use them for when building react applications.

+PropTypes are used for testing in the production code, to check if the proper values are being sent.
+It's typically used as a tool for debugging.